2 University of South Florida doctoral students were promising young researchers. Now a roommate is charged in their killing

 “Her untimely death is an irreparable loss to the university and the nation,” Ismail wrote.

-A Facebook post from her brother, Zahid Hasan, said: “My sister is no longer with us.”

-Her LinkedIn profile described Bristy as “self driven” and “skilled at problem solving, lab work and passionate about learning new technology.”
+Bristy’s LinkedIn profile described her as “self driven” and “skilled at problem solving, lab work and passionate about learning new technology.”

+Bristy’s dream “was to come back to Bangladesh, work here, do something big and contribute to society,” her brother Zahid Pranto told CNN Monday.

+“She was the perfect sister.
+She was the perfect daughter of her family.
+She used to sing.
+She used to love to cook.
+She used to cook different items, experiment with different things … and she used to make me try those.

 Limon had spoken highly of Bristy to his family in Bangladesh, according to his brother.